dcroote/dcroote.github.io/about.md

 permalink: /about/
 ---

-<p>I am passionate about developing transformative therapies for individuals suffering from allergies.</p>
+<p>As a co-founder of <a href="https://iggenix.com" target="_blank">IgGenix</a>, I am passionate about developing transformative therapies for individuals suffering from allergies.</p>

 Other profiles / ways to connect with me: